You know your business needs to accept credit cards. How can your business accept them?

 2. Consider how you will accept credit cards.

 When you begin accepting credit cards, it's generally because your customers prefer using them or because doing so makes accounting easier.
 So, it's important to consider how your customers use their cards.
-If the vast majority of your customers come into your physical location and swipe their card, then perhaps that's the only method you need to accept.
-However, you may want to accept credit cards through online payment, over the phone, on a mobile device or across multiple channels.
+If the vast majority come into your physical location and swipe their card, then perhaps that's the only method you need to accept.
+However, you might also want to accept credit cards online, over the phone, on a mobile device or across multiple channels.
 Determining the methods of payments you will accept can help you better understand what type of credit card processing equipment you need.

 3. Examine pricing models and fee structures.

 Pricing models and fee structures vary greatly from company to company, so this is one of the more arduous parts of the buying journey.
-There are multiple pricing models available which determine the rates you will pay on certain transaction types.
+There are multiple pricing models available that determine the rates you will pay on certain transaction types.

 For a breakdown of the most common pricing models and credit card processing fees, see our credit card processing reviews.